 Individual Funding Requests

-An Individual Funding Request (IFR) is an application to fund healthcare which is not usually given by the NHS.
+An Individual Funding Request (IFR) is an application to fund healthcare which is not usually funded by the NHS.
 These requests are considered by an IFR Panel which considers evidence of clinical and cost effectiveness, as well as equity for the whole population.

 The CCGs are happy to consider an IFR if the clinician believes there is a strong case for a specific patient on grounds of an exceptional health need.
 You can read about exceptional health needs in this guide: Exceptional Health Need – guide for patients and clinicians.

-A Prior Approval (PA) is a funding request for an application to fund health care which is usually given on the NHS but has a list of things which must be met.
+A Prior Approval (PA) is a funding request for an application to fund health care which is usually given on the NHS but has a list of criteria which must be met.
 These requests are considered through the IFR process.

 Applications for IFR and PA funding must be made by a patient’s NHS doctor or care worker.
 The correct form can be found on the relevant CCG page listed below: